soheilbr82/BluegrassWorkingMemory/README.txt

 #######################################################################
-Zhao's Brain-computer interface lab, University of Tennessee, Knoxville Yang's ABC lab, University of Kentucky, Lexington Bluegrass Working Memory Neurofeedback paradigm has been developed by Dr. Yang Jiang
+Zhao's Brain-computer interface lab, University of Tennessee, Knoxville Yang's ABC lab, University of Kentucky, Lexington Bluegrass Short-term Memory and Neurofeedback paradigm has been developed by Dr. Yang Jiang

 #######################################################################
 Requirements: